hasan9080/Hh/content/en/docs/tutorials/configuration/pod-sidecar-containers.md

 the native implementation of this feature in Kubernetes, however, is new.
 And as with every new feature, adopting this feature may present certain challenges.

-This article explore challenges and solution can be experienced by end users as well as by authors of sidecar containers.
+This tutorial explore challenges and solution can be experienced by end users as well as by authors of sidecar containers.

 ## Benefits of a built-in sidecar containers